 How does Creditors’ Voluntary Liquidation work?

-Compared with Members’ voluntary liquidation, this version takes place where the shareholders of a company have decided to put the company into liquidation but at this point the company does not hold sufficient assets to repay creditors in full.
+Compared with Members’ voluntary liquidation, this version of company voluntary liquidation takes place where the shareholders of a company have decided to put the company into liquidation, but at this point, the company does not hold sufficient assets to repay creditors in full.
 What this means, is that the company is insolvent.
 Once a resolution to wind up the company has been passed by the shareholders, the liquidation process can begin.

 In order to vote for Creditors’ Voluntary Liquidation, the shareholders must hold a general meeting of the company, to pass a resolution to wind up the company.
 This is in much the same way as the Members’ Voluntary Liquidation process.At this point, a company can choose to nominate an insolvency practitioner to the role of liquidator.